 Dorchester Brewing Company

 Dorchester Brewing Company may not be as recognizable to some as Sam Adams or Harpoon.
 Still, it is responsible for a significant portion of the beer production in the state of Massachusetts.
-That is an impressive claim to own for a company that only open in July of 2016.
+That is an impressive claim to own for a company that only opened in July of 2016.

 Dorchester Brewing is unique from other breweries in that it is actually a collaborative brewing space.
 There are actually 11 different breweries that brew on the premises.
 This makes Dorchester Brewing an ideal symbol of the unique community the brewing industry is.
 It is appropriate to have such a collaborative space in what is a central location to the city of Boston.
 The contribution is such an essential piece of the brewing community because it allows small and mid-sized businesses to brew at scale without having to manage the prohibitive costs of purchasing space and equipment.